Unshakable Dreams

 5. Leaving Wellington

-A few months after Alisdair's visit I left Wellington for good.
+A few months after Alisdair's visit, I left Wellington for good.
 My wife, who had never managed to adjust to New Zealand ways, had been nagging me for years to take her back to Singapore.
 This I was not prepared to do.
 At that time, I had a phobia of traversing my steps.
 Still, it seemed appropriate to seek the counsel of both Jack and Ron.

-Jack’s reaction was plain and, for just one occasion out of his tendency to preach: “Look here, Peter, you ask me to give you an advice based on rational thinking.
+Jack’s reaction was plain and, for just one occasion out of his tendency to preach.
+“Look here, Peter, you ask me to give you an advice based on rational thinking.
 Your issue, though, concerns an emotive issue.
 You must make up your own mind.
-All I can say: we would be sorry to see you go.
+All I can say, we would be sorry to see you go.
 Aren’t you happy here?
 You do fit in.”

 Ron’s reaction was similar.
-Just for once he dropped his diplomatic airs and reverted to being the common-sense chap of days long gone: “Peter, what you try to do is to sidestep a highly emotional problem by seeking a rational way out.
+Just for once he dropped his diplomatic airs and reverted to being the common-sense chap of days long gone.
+“Peter, what you try to do is to sidestep a highly emotional problem by seeking a rational way out.
 But can you be sure that Pat would be happier if you take her back to Singapore?
 Occasionally, you must sort things out by opting for a break and a new start.
 You are happy here.
 So why leave us?”

 In my heart of hearts, I knew that the two of them were right.
-Pat and I had tied the knot because both of us had ben lonely.
+Pat and I had tied the knot because both of us had been lonely.
 She would have made a truly good wife to a Chinese businessman.
 He would have found her resourceful and reliable and who would have appreciated her loyalty to tradition.
 I was not ‘mister right’.
 Pat was unable to emphasise with my academic aspirations and intellectual restlessness.
 Still, I kept hoping that a move way from Wellington might help her find her feet, or, in the very least, give us a fresh start.

 Eventually, I opted for a compromise.
 When Monash University in Melbourne advertised a Chair, Pat insisted that I apply for it.
 Initially, I was opposed.
 Why leave a place where at least one of was a home?
 But, in the end, I yielded.
 Australia seemed a good place and, also, the salary was higher.
 I got the job.